 Developer should ensure thread safety for such objects.

 If the property "name" was nonatomic, then all threads in above example - A,B, C and D will execute simultaneously producing any unpredictable result.
 In case of atomic, Either one of A, B or C will execute first but D can still execute in parallel.

 Top 10 Characteristics to become a good developer

 03.What is strong (iOS4 = retain ) in Objective C?

--in other words " I'am the owner, you cannot dealloc this before aim fine with that same as retain"
+In other words " I am the owner, you cannot dealloc this before I am fine with that same as retain"

 @property (strong, nonatomic) ViewController *viewController;